Golf is a game of inches and yards.

 Does Apple Watch have a golf GPS?

-Apple watches themselves aren’t golf GPS devices but they do have apps you can download.
-Make sure to check out the Golf GPS app, Hole19 Golf GPS, and Golfshot.
-Most of them are free and have available features for purchase.
+Apple watches themselves aren’t golf GPS devices but they do have some golf apps that you can download.
+If you’re not ready to get a separate golf GPS yet, make sure to check out these apps:

 A rangefinder simply provides the distance to a given target, usually the flag.
 But with rangefinders, it can make it hard to laser bunkers, hazards, and lay up positions.